bsclifton/home-router-config/README.md

 ## home-router-config

-Configuration used for my home router (please note this is still a work in progress).
+This is a configuration that I had used on my home router from 2017 until 2020.
+In 2020, I decomissioned my custom router in favor of Ubiquity hardware.

-For my overall home configuration, please see https://github.com/bsclifton/home-config
+Also see https://github.com/bsclifton/home-config (may be out of date)

 ### Preface